-This program is offered at Clark State's Bellefontaine and Springfield - Downtown locations.
+This program is available at the Bellefontaine and Springfield - Downtown locations.

 The Paramedic Certification Program provides quality education in the "art and science" of advanced out-of-hospital emergency care.
 This curriculum provides for integration of knowledge and skills including pre-hospital environment, preparatory skills, trauma and burns, medical emergencies, OB/GYN emergencies, behavioral emergencies and crisis intervention.
 The program strives to prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.

 An individual seeking a career in emergency medical services should realize that to be successful, he/she must be emotionally stable, flexible and physically fit enough to perform the minimum entry level job requirement.
 The student will find that at least a year's experience as an EMT will be beneficial as they challange this advanced course.